CodeYourFuture/The-Piscine/Project-Codewars-Leaderboard/README.md

 - A table is shown for the current ranking, with columns for each user's username, clan and score
 - Changing the selected ranking will update the table to reflect the newly selected ranking
 - The table is sorted from the highest to lowest score, top to bottom
+- Users without a ranking in a chosen language are not shown in that table
 - The top user's score is visually highlighted
 - The website must score 100 for accessibility in Lighthouse
 - Unit tests must be written for at least one non-trivial function
+- Searching for a user which doesn't exist should show a message to the user explaining this.
+  - If multiple users were searched for, it is acceptable to either just error, or to show the valid users, but the user should be made aware of the invalid users.
+- If fetching from the Codewars API errors (e.g. because you're offline, or made a bad request), the user must be shown a useful error message in the UI.

 Below is an example of a table showing the overall ranking for 3 users: CodeYourFuture, SallyMcGrath and 40thieves.